TheCedarPrince/thecedarprince.github.io/notes/03292020221326-what-mental-models.md

++++
-@def title = "What are Mental Models?"
-@def slug = "03292020221326-what-mental-models"
+title = "What are Mental Models?" slug = "03292020221326-what-mental-models"
-@def tags = ["zettel", "mentalmodels", "structure", "thinking", "knowledge", "archive"]
-@def description = "A brief synopsis on what mental models are"

-@def rss_title = "What are Mental Models?"
-@def rss_description = "A brief synopsis on what mental models are"
-@def rss_pubdate = Date(2020, 3, 29)
+tags = ["zettel", "mentalmodels", "structure", "thinking", "knowledge", "archive"] description = "A brief synopsis on what mental models are" rss_title = "What are Mental Models?" rss_description = "A brief synopsis on what mental models are" rss_pubdate = Date(2020, 3, 29)
++++

 What are Mental Models?